Last updated 15 May 2023

-If you are not happy with the school your child is offered you may wish to appeal against the outcome to an Independent Appeals Panel.
+If you are not happy with the school your child is offered you may wish to appeal against the outcome to an Independent Appeals Panel (IAP).

-The Independent Appeals Panel is made up of a pool of volunteers, independent of the local council and the admissions service as required under the School Standard and Framework Act 1998.
+The IAP is made up of a pool of volunteers, independent of the local council and the admissions service as required under the School Standard and Framework Act 1998.

 Any decision made by a panel is made completely independent from the admissions service and is binding on parents, the school and the local authority.

-Should you wish to appeal, you are advised to consider:
+Should you wish to appeal, you're advised to consider:

 - the school’s policy for admitting pupils/students